the-colony/rsrf/README.md

 Required.
 Human readable document name.
 Displayed to the user.
 A document extension is required for the system to identify the document type when serving it to the user.

 ### data
 Required.
-Base64 encoded data of the document
+Base64 encoded data of the document.